SpitFire-666/Firefox-Stuff/README.md

 # Firefox 🔥🦊 Stuff

-A fan page.
 Info, tips, add-ons and more.

 Tips/suggestions welcome!